EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 ```

 #### Upload mode
-This means using mode option `--mode u` and is linked to the module [04.b Upload metadata] (04.b-upload-metadata.md)
+This means using mode option `--mode u` and is linked to the module [04.b Upload metadata](04.b-upload-metadata.md)

 ```sh
 Upload Options